-Restrictions on the use of price comparison tools which fall short of directly or indirectly preventing their use, for instance, a requirement to only use price comparison tools meeting certain quality standards, may, when not covered by the VBER, significantly limit the ability of the buyer to use price comparison tools.
-In those instances, it may have to be assessed if the restriction leads to effects similar to those of preventing the use of price comparison tools, namely to consumer harm

-consisting in an increase of consumers’ search costs and the softening of price competition or to market partitioning, which may facilitate price discrimination, ultimately impacting inter-brand, and possibly also intra-brand competition.
-Such restrictions may also limit intra-brand competition, for example, where a supplier does not impose the restrictions on all its distributors or where the supplier itself uses the price comparison tools covered by the restriction.
-To the extent that distributors are prevented from relying on a potentially significant online advertising channel, they would only exercise limited competitive pressure on the supplier or any other distributors not facing this restriction.
+Where restrictions on the use of price comparison services are used in a selective distribution agreement that falls within the scope of Article 101(1) of the Treaty or in other types of distribution agreement, it is necessary to assess whether the restriction has an appreciable restrictive effect on competition within the meaning of Article 101(1) of the Treaty.
+Restrictions on the use of price comparison services that do not benefit from the exemption provided by Article 2(1) of Regulation (EU) X may, in particular, soften price competition or partition markets, ultimately impacting inter-brand and intra-brand competition.
+For example, such restrictions may reduce price competition, by restricting the possibility for the buyer to inform potential customers about lower prices.
+Intra-brand competition may be particularly affected where a supplier imposes the restrictions on only some of its distributors, or where the supplier itself uses the price comparison services covered by the restrictions.
+To the extent that buyers are limited in their ability to rely on a potentially significant online advertising channel, they may only be able to exercise limited competitive pressure on the supplier or any other distributors not facing that restriction.

-Relevant factors for the assessment under Article 101(1) include the market position of the supplier and its competitors;
+Relevant factors for the assessment under Article 101(1) of the Treaty include:

+the market position of the supplier and its competitors;

-the importance of price comparison tools as an advertising channel in the product and geographic markets of the contract goods or services;
+the importance of price comparison services as an advertising channel in the relevant market for the sale of the contract goods or services;

-the type and scope of the restrictions and the relative importance of any specific price comparison tools whose use is restricted or banned, as well as whether the supplier also imposes restrictions on the distributor’s ability to use other forms of online advertising.
+the type and scope of the restrictions and the relative importance of the particular price comparison service whose use is restricted or banned;

+whether the supplier also imposes restrictions on the buyer’s ability to use other forms of online advertising.

-The cumulative effect of any such other restrictions with the restriction on the use of price comparison tools should be taken into account.
+The combined restrictive effect of the restriction on the use of price comparison services and any other restrictions on online advertising imposed by the supplier should be taken into account.

-As set out in paragraph (323) of these Guidelines, restrictions on the use of price comparison tools may lead to efficiencies, in particular linked to ensuring brand protection or a certain level of service quality or reducing opportunities for counterfeiting.
-In line with the conditions of Article 101(3), the assessment must consider whether such efficiencies may also be achieved through less restrictive means.
-This could be the case where the price comparison tool also provides for comparisons or reviews linked to the quality of the goods or services concerned, the customer service, the trustworthiness of the distributor or other features of the distributors’ offerings.
-Any assessment of quality-related justifications under Article 101(3) should take into account that the sale does not occur on the price comparison tool itself, but on the website of the distributor, which, on the basis of the distribution agreement entered into with the supplier, should meet the supplier’s quality requirements.
+As set out in paragraph (345), restrictions on the use of price comparison services may lead to efficiencies, in particular linked to ensuring brand protection or a certain level of service quality, or reducing opportunities for counterfeiting.
+Pursuant to the conditions of Article 101(3) of the Treaty, it is necessary to assess whether any such efficiencies could be achieved through less restrictive means.
+This may be the case where, for example, the use of price comparison services is made conditional on the service also providing for comparisons or reviews relating to the quality of the goods or services concerned, the level of customer service provided by the buyer, or other features of the buyer’s offerings.
+Any assessment of quality-related justifications under Article 101(3) of the Treaty should also take into account that the sale is not

+concluded on the website of the price comparison service, but in the buyer’s online store.

 Parity obligations

-Parity obligations, also called Most Favoured Nation clauses (MFNs) or Across Platform Parity Agreements (APPAs), require a supplier of goods or services to offer them to another party on conditions that are no less favourable than the conditions offered by the supplier to certain other parties or on certain other channels.
+Parity obligations, sometimes called Most Favoured Nation clauses (‘MFNs’) or Across Platform Parity Agreements (‘APPAs’), require a seller of goods or services to offer the goods or services to another party on conditions that are no less favourable than the conditions offered by the seller to certain other parties or via certain other channels.
 The conditions may concern prices, inventory, availability or any other terms or conditions of offer or sale.
-The obligation may be express or it may be applied by other direct or indirect means, such as differential pricing or other incentives or measures whose application depends on the conditions under which the supplier offers its goods or services to particular parties or on particular channels.
+The parity obligation may take the form of a contractual clause or it may be the result of other direct or indirect measures, such as differential pricing or other incentives whose application depends on the conditions under which the seller offers its goods or services to other parties or via other channels.